Bishop International Airport

-Bishop International Airport (IATA: FNT, ICAO: KFNT, FAA LID: FNT) is a commercial and general aviation airport located in Flint, Michigan, United States.
+Bishop International Airport (IATA: FNT, ICAO: KFNT, FAA LID: FNT) is a commercial and general aviation airport in Flint, Michigan, United States.
 It is named after banker and General Motors board member Arthur Giles Bishop (April 12, 1851 – January 22, 1944), who donated 220 acres of his farmland for the airport in 1928.
+It is located in southwestern Flint, and is surrounded by Flint Township to the north, east and west; and Mundy Township to the south.

-The third busiest airport in Michigan after those of Detroit and Grand Rapids, it surpassed competitor MBS near Saginaw in terms of airline operations in 2002.
+The third-busiest airport in Michigan after those of Detroit and Grand Rapids, it surpassed competitor MBS near Saginaw in terms of airline operations in 2002.
 1,071,238 passengers used Bishop International Airport in 2007; 938,914 passengers used the airport in 2011.

 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a non-hub primary commercial service facility.

-Flint is served by American Eagle, Allegiant Air, and United Express with passenger flights to 13 cities across the United States, plus FedEx Express and its subsidiary FedEx Feeder for freight.
-It became a focus city for Allegiant on February 19, 2022.
+The airport is currently served by three passenger airlines: Allegiant Air operates mainline service out of the airport, and regional services are provided by affiliates of United Express and American Eagle.
+The airlines offer passenger flights to 13 cities across the United States.
+The airport became a focus city for Allegiant on February 19, 2022.
+The airport also includes a freight terminal used by FedEx Express and an affiliate of FedEx Feeder.

+Accompanying the airlines is fixed-base operator AvFlight, which handles both general aviation and airline operations.
+Also based at the airport are flight schools Greater Flint Pilots Association, American Wings Aviation, and Crosswinds Aviation.

 History

 In 1928, the Arthur Giles Bishop family gave to the City of Flint 220 acres for aeronautical purposes.
 The city-operated Bishop Airport until 1987 when the city and Genesee County formed the Bishop International Airport Authority to run the airport.

-The renovation and expansion of the terminal, originally built in 1993, was designed by Reynolds, Smith & Hills.
+The renovation and expansion of the current terminal, originally built in 1993, was designed by Reynolds, Smith & Hills.

-Airlines

-The airport is currently served by three passenger airlines: Allegiant Air operates mainline service out of the airport, and regional services are provided by affiliates of United Express and American Eagle.
-Additionally, FedEx Express and CSA Air (a FedEx Feeder affiliate) operate cargo services out of the airport.
-Accompanying the airlines is fixed-base operator AvFlight, which handles both general aviation and airline operations.
-Also based at the airport are flight schools Greater Flint Pilots Association, American Wings Aviation, and Crosswinds Aviation.
-It is in southwestern Flint, and is surrounded by Flint Township to the north, east and west; and Mundy Township to the south.